relativitydev/datagrid-audit-api-samples/REST example/README.txt

 -------
 This C# console application demonstrates how to use the DataGrid Audit API to query and filter on records.
 It does two things:
-First, it queries for the first 100 records, sorted by Timestamp (descending.
+First, it queries for the first 100 records, sorted by Timestamp (descending).
 Second, it queries for all user logins within the last thirty days.